 Wintermoor‘s writing has been universally praised by critics and players alike, resulting in the narrative-centric game garnering an 81 Metacritic and 92% positive Steam rating (at the time of writing).

 Want to see pure games writing, without the distraction of trivialities like gameplay or graphics?
 Try the Twine text adventure I wrote for a holiday charity bundle.
 Mixing Dickensian pomp with casual asides, the writing invites players to be complicit in an increasingly bizarre Christmas Carol homage.

 The writing integrates many of the special techniques of interactive writing: conversation trees, story branches, user text input, and plenty of randomized elements.
 I think it also shows how I’m able to invent a prose style to fit a specific tone and setting.

-Astronaut: The Best is my most recent game project.
+Astronaut: The Best is my current game project.
 The writing is surreal comedy, with outsize characters and procedural shenanigans.
-I co-wrote it with David Mershon – the main storyline and anything from the High Priests was written by me, as were many of the trait descriptions and All-Seeing Eye events.

 Interested in a pure writing sample?
 Might I recommend “The Death of Comedy,” the first few chapters of a novel I wrote as an undergrad?